DifferentRegulytoryFoundations/The-World-Country/README.md

 - DRF Fundation (RIC) - regulated investment goods
 - RIC Global Fund (GDP tokens)

-2. The Round Table is a management executive council consisting of Blocks, which is electoral and headed by an approved Supreme Council and an elected representative from all regulatory bodies of the Round Council.
-Each Block is independent.
+2. The Round Table is a governing and executive council consisting of Blocs, which is elected and headed by an approved Supreme Council and an elected representative from all regulatory bodies of the Round Table.
+Each Bloc is independent and has its own monetary and salary options.

 Consists of:
 - World Reserve Currency WRC